 Looking for a flowering houseplant to add life to your home?
 Look no further than the tropical anthurium.
-Anthurium plants, also known as “Flaming Flower”, are one of the most beautiful and low-maintenance houseplants you can grow.
+Anthurium indoor plants, also called flaming flower and flamingo lily, are one of the most beautiful and low-maintenance houseplants you can grow.

-These flowers are not technically flowers – they’re spathes, or modified leaves, that grow out of the plant’s spiky spadix.
-This makes them incredibly long-lasting so you get the best of both worlds: glossy, deep-green leaves and sturdy, flowering blooms that last a long time.
+These flowers are not technically flowers – they’re colorful spathes, or modified leaves, that grow out of the plant’s spiky spadix.
+This makes them incredibly long-lasting which means you get the best of both worlds: glossy, large leaves and sturdy, flowering blooms that last a long time.

 Warning: Anthuriums are toxic to pets if ingested, so make sure to keep them away from your fur babies!
 Also, remember to use gloves when removing leaves because the plant’s sap can cause minor skin irritations.
 Keep plant out of reach of children, too.